Oral history interview with Elisabeth D. Model, 1977 May 19

 MR. MCNAUGHT: [Inaudible.]

-MS. MODEL: And ever since he wrote to me and my husband used to tease me because I took off months sometimes not to write and immediately got a response, and I got papers and I got books.
-It was the strangest friendship.
-One day he sent me his -- in Holland of course when I was married, his so-called girlfriend whom he later married [inaudible] and I wasn't there, and he said, oh, he wanted so much that she meets me at least, you know.
-This was the strangest friendship and on the day when they had just said that he was dead I had already -- I had still gotten something from him and his wife, of course.
+One day he sent me his –- in Holland of course when I was married –- his so–called girlfriend whom he later married, Ninon, and I wasn’t there.
+And he said, oh, he wanted so much that she meets me at least, you know.
+This was the strangest friendship.
+And on the day when they had just said that he was dead, I had already –- I had still gotten something from him and his wife, of course.

 MR. MCNAUGHT: On the very day --